Enide! my web project

 Software

 The software is written in C and consists on a random number generator, an intensity fading function and a triple PWM modulator.
 The triple PWM modulator uses just one timer for all the output signals.
+All three color components have 256 levels of intensity and there are two working modes: random and sequence.

 The random number generator is the same from the candle simulator, except that it now returns a char.
 The previous version returns a single random bit.